linhduongtuan/portfolio_web/README.md

 ```

 ### TODO:
-[x] Make login, logout and signout functions
+- [x] Make login, logout and signout functions

-[x] Implement a backend to store data in a database
+- [x] Implement a backend to store data in a database

-[ ] Polish both the code and the web interface
+- [ ] Polish both the code and the web interface

-[ ] Create nested pages
+- [ ] Create nested pages

-[ ] Implement a working search function
+- [ ] Implement a working search function

-[ ] Add more realistic features to make the website fully functional
+- [ ] Add more realistic features to make the website fully functional

-[ ] And so on
+- [ ] And so on

 ### Random Thoughts:

 - I am not sure how difficult it is to develop a full-stack website based on other codebases or frameworks.
 Can you tell me more about your experience in web development?

 - Indeed, I love another library named [rio-ui](https://github.com/rio-labs/rio) because it compiles and renders web interfaces much faster.
 However, **rio-ui** is still not as mature as **Reflex** and lacks certain tutorials, which makes it harder for me to learn.
+However, I am currently developing something similar using `rio-ui` library!

 - Hopefully, on another nice day, I can create my own personal blog using **rio-ui**.